snyk-marcos/react-native-travel-app/README.md

 # Travel App
 <p>An app that recommmends popular tourist destinations to users based on specified categories.</p>

+<h2>Update</h2>
+Disabled both email provider and Google sign-in provider from Firebase, due to the amount of unwanted test emails in my console.
+You'll have to manually set up Firebase in your project to be able to carry out user authentication.
+Thanks :)

 <h2>Technologies Used</h2>
 <li>React Native</li>
 <li>Firebase for the backend</li>